Facts and figures

 Economy and GDP

-Nickel mining constitutes approximately 86% of exports and 20% of GDP.
-Roughly 15% of the world’s Nickel is from the small island group.
+Nickel products account for over 85% of merchandise exports.
 Financial transfers from France are also an important source of income accounting for another 20% of local GDP.
 This covers expenditure on defence, domestic security, primary and secondary education, and public services as well as the salaries, social security contributions, and pensions of state employees.
-Tourism is an important sector with eco-tourism and the cruise industry gaining momentum since the COVID pandemic ended.
-Major imports include refined petroleum, coal, cars, and packaged medicaments.
+Tourism is an important sector with eco-tourism and the cruise industry re-gaining momentum since the COVID pandemic ended.
+Major imports include refined petroleum, electrical and mechanical machinery, cars, and pharmaceutical products.

 Trade with Australia

-France, Australia, and New Zealand are important for New Caledonia’s tourism sector.
-Australia is the second closest country geographically with flights from the east coast taking 2-3 hours.
-Approximately 80% of the nearly 323,000 cruise ship passengers who visited New Caledonia in 2023 were from Australia.
+France, Japan, Australia, and New Zealand are important for New Caledonia’s tourism sector.
+Flights from the east coast of Australia take 2-3 hours, and nearly 23,000 Australian tourists visited New Caledonia in 2025 - approaching the pre‑crisis record of 30,000+ in 2023.
+Australian tourists represent around 30–40 % of total inbound tourists.
 New Caledonians also visited Australia in numbers, particularly the Gold Coast, which has a sister city relationship with Noumea.
-Tourism is buffering the economic impact of the faltering nickel sector, which makes the recent civil unrest even more damaging.
-In May 2024, the International Airport was closed for over one month due to violent protests and looting.
+Tourism is buffering the economic impact of the faltering nickel sector, which makes instances of civil unrest even more damaging.

 For further information on New Caledonia’s economy, see the resources below: